-Additionally, hyperautomation can help organizations become intelligent composable businesses with technologies and practices that help improve agility and resilience.
-This means that companies would have to design and implement architecture that can allow better access to information, that can use new insights to augment that information, and that is modular, composable and able to quickly respond and adapt to the situation as decisions are made.
+Additionally, hyperautomation can help organizations become intelligent composable businesses with trends in technology that help improve agility and resilience.
+This means that companies would have to design and implement architecture that can allow better access to information, use new insights to augment it, and is modular, composable and able to quickly respond and adapt to the situation as decisions are made.

-In 2021, businesses would have to protect and secure data the same way they would with any other asset, while also finding ways to boost data literacy within their organization.
-Data volumes have grown significantly over the last few years, so companies that are able to successfully interpret and use data to improve their operations could outperform their competition.
+In 2023, businesses would have to protect and secure data the same way they would with any other asset, while also finding ways to boost data literacy within their organization.
+Data volumes have grown significantly over the last few years.
+As a result, companies that are able to successfully interpret and use data with the latest trends in technology could outperform their competition.

-To reach such a competitive advantage, organizations would have to invest in the right systems and technologies.
-They would have to ensure effective and efficient analysis, processing and storing of large volumes of information, that can then be accessed from all team members.
+To gain such a competitive advantage, organizations would have to invest in the right systems and technologies.
+They would have to ensure effective and efficient analysis, processing and storing of large volumes of information that can then be accessed from all team members.

 Some of these systems include:

 - Intelligence of Things – When AI is added to smart connected objects, they become intelligent and are able to bring significant contributions to the data growth we’re currently experiencing.

 For businesses, this means concentrating on developing and selling smart products to gather unique insights about how customers use such items.
 This can thus help generate new streams of income and optimize operations.

 - Cloud Solutions – The “cloud” is an indispensable technology trend solution when it comes to creating data-driven ecosystems, which many organisations depend on today.
 In 2023 these solutions are expected to be optimized to support business scaling, new technology adoption, as well as improved remote learning.